-No beepers, pagers, electronic games, I-Pods, radios, skateboards, in-line skates or scooters, dice, cards, laser pointers or other items that the administration feel are inappropriate in the educational environment are not permitted to be in the building during the school day.
+Beepers, pagers, electronic games, I-Pods, radios, skateboards, in-line skates or scooters, dice, cards, laser pointers, headphones/earbuds/air pods, or other items that the administration feel are inappropriate in the educational environment, are not permitted to be in the building during the school day.
 The faculty or administration will confiscate these items.